Financial and Budgetary Guidelines for Global Integration Series Fund

 The financial officer must keep a timely and accurate record of expenses, and the Office of Academic Initiatives and Global Programs reserves the right to review expenses at any time.
 An expense report must be submitted upon completion of the series, which accounts for all expenses.
 Any unused or unaccounted for funds, will be transferred back to the Office of Academic Initiatives and Global Programs.

 The travel agents listed below are approved by New York University and are recommended by the Office of Academic Initiatives and Global Programs.
-All charges should be paid using a departmental American Express Business Travel Account (BTA) and should not be charged to the Office of Academic Initiatives and Global Programs.
+All charges should be paid using a departmental Cusiness Travel Account (CTA) and should not be charged to the Office of Academic Initiatives and Global Programs.
 Please note, if a speaker wishes to buy their own flight, that flight expenses cannot be reimbursed until after travel has been completed.
 To document a reimbursement, Accounts Payable requires that a detailed flight itinerary including the cost of the flight be submitted along with boarding passes as proof of travel.
 Please see section VI for more information about tax requirements and the documents required to reimburse foreign nationals working in the U.S. Recommended travel agents are:

 a.
 Per diem for meal expenses